Connie120/ECE60827-HW4/Readme.md

 This is where all the lab exercises are located.
 You can edit files, run Timeloop simulations, and explore results from this directory inside the container.

+---

+## Lab Overview

+In this lab, you will walk through **six hands-on exercises** designed to help you understand and explore accelerator simulation using Timeloop.
+Each exercise is located in its own directory within the `workspace/` folder and includes a clear objective and specific task.

+Please read the instructions provided in each exercise folder or its `README.md`, and complete the required steps.
+Some exercises may ask you to modify architecture files, experiment with mappings, or analyze simulation outputs such as performance or energy breakdowns.

+---

+## What to Submit

+You are required to submit a **maximum 3-page report** (PDF format) that includes the following:

+- Answers to specific questions posed in each exercise, including plots or tables summarizing the resultsi (where applicable).
+- Analysis and discussion of trends or trade-offs observed

+Keep your report concise and focused.
+Use visualizations and bullet points where appropriate.